Ash021980/Mint-Classics-Inventory-Analysis/README.md

 ## Conclusions

 <b>1.
-Where are products stored?</b>
+Where are products stored?</b><br>
   The South warehouse initially appears to be the best candidate for closing.
-It has the least amount of total inventory(79,380), its also has the smallest capacity available(75% full).
-There is more than enough space at the West warehouse, which is running at half capacity, room for @120k items.
+It has the least amount of total inventory(79,380), and it also has the smallest capacity available(75% full).
+There is more than enough space at the West warehouse, which is running at half capacity, with room for @120k items.
 The North and East warehouses have 28% and 33% available space as well.